superwerker/superwerker/docs/updates/update_0.17.2.md

 ## Upgrade instructions

-**DISCLAIMER**: The Controltower version in the script is fixed to **version 3.3**.
-Please make sure to update your Controltower to version 3.3 first before running below script.
-You can update it under landingzone settings [here](https://console.aws.amazon.com/controltower/home/settings)

 1. Open the AWS console of the AWS management account where you installed superwerker
 2. Open Cloudshell and paste the following script